 • Once you have applied online you can still go back to change your choices

-• A transcript of all your marks will be sent to the colleges by the high school
+• A transcript of all your marks will be sent to OCAS as long as you have completed the Post-Secondary Institutions Disclosure of Information consent on School Cash Online

 • Once you apply you will receive a confirmation letter from the colleges.
 Make sure you attend any info sessions or portfolio interviews and complete all questionnaires when applicable.